alrra/browser-logos/README.md

 ## Current browser logos

-For logos of browser that are currently active, check the [`src/`](src/README.md#readme) directory.
+For logos of browsers that are currently active, check the [`src/`](src/README.md#readme) directory.

 <table>